 Shapefiles often contain large features with a lot of associated data.
 Smaller features with less data are often necessary for the shapefile to display properly over the web.
 Generalizing the features is one way to reduce the size of the shapefile and therefore improve web display.
-You can generalize the features using a desktop application such as ArcMap, or you can have Map Viewer do the generalization when you add the file to your map.
-Generalizing reduces the precision of the shapefile layer to approximately 1 meter in Web Mercator and will remove vertices within 10 meters in Web Mercator.
+You can generalize the features using a desktop application such as ArcMap, or you can have Map Viewer perform the generalization when you add the file to your map.
+Generalizing reduces the precision of the shapefile layer to approximately 1 meter in Web Mercator and removes vertices within 10 meters in Web Mercator.
 This should maintain an informative and accurate display of your features while reducing the overall size of your data and allowing your layer to quickly display in the map.

 Considerations for adding shapefiles

 The two sections below offer best practices and provide information on limitations when working with shapefiles in ArcGIS Online.

 The following are best practices for using shapefiles in ArcGIS Online:

 - Choose to generalize features for web display if you have a large amount of features intended to be displayed at small scales and you have not already generalized your vertices in ArcGIS Desktop.